-This homemade salted caramel ice cream doesn’t require an ice cream maker or any fancy equipment… just 4 ingredients, a mixer, and a freezer!
+This homemade salted caramel ice cream is made without eggs AND doesn't require an ice cream maker or any fancy equipment... just 4 ingredients, a mixer, and a freezer!

-It’s seriously hard to believe that summer is just around the corner, especially considering the fact that we have spent all of spring in quarantine.
-Regardless, I always think the start of summer is something to celebrate.
-And even though we’re about a month away… you should still make my salted caramel ice cream 🙂
+It's seriously hard to believe that summer is just around the corner.
+I always think the start of summer is something to celebrate.
+And even though we're about a month away... you should still make my no churn salted caramel ice cream recipe 🙂

-The caramel I’m using here is canned dulce de leche.
+The caramel I'm using for my no churn ice cream is canned dulce de leche.
 You can make your own, but you can also find this in almost any grocery store.
-I like to keep things easy around here, if you can’t tell 😉 I use this stuff A LOT… like in my caramel cookie bars, my homemade Twix cookies, and my caramel apple dip.
+I like to keep things easy around here, if you can't tell 😉 I use this stuff A LOT... like in my homemade Twix cookies, and my caramel apple dip.

-Why You’ll Love This Salted Caramel Ice Cream…
+Why You'll Love This No Churn Salted Caramel Ice Cream...

 - Simply because it doesn't require an ice cream maker, and only calls for 4 ingredients.